A psychology geek’s take on fear, anxiety and worry in the modern world and why it matters for flow states

 More often than not, fear and anxiety are used as equivalents.
 And it is indeed true that both states serve as an alerting signal to trigger an appropriate defensive behavior, i.e. the altering of body conditions to successfully cope with a threat or motivational conflict.
 However, in psychology there is no consistent conceptualization of fear and its connection to anxiety.
 Some clearly distinguish between fear (reaction to a definite, external threat) and anxiety (reaction to an unknown, imprecise threat) (Steimer, 2002).
 With this understanding, fear is merely understood as a more primitive emotion in response to an imminent physical danger.
-On the other side, some researchers think of anxiety as certain types of fears: whereas fear can stem from both, an imagined or a real danger, anxiety only defines imagery distress (e.g., the possibility of being judged by others) (Öhman, 2000).
-In this context, scientists even suggest that anxiety can be interpreted as a “sophisticated” form of fear, as at the core of anxiety lies a sense of uncertainty and uncontrollability, which provides an individual with the capacity to adapt and prepare for potential threats in the future (Engel & Schmale, 1972).
+On the other side, some researchers think of anxiety as certain types of fears.
+Whereas fear can stem from both – an imagined or a real danger – anxiety only defines imagery stress (e.g., the possibility of being judged by others) (Öhman, 2000).
+In this context, scientists even suggest that anxiety can be interpreted as a “sophisticated” form of fear.
+Because at the core of anxiety lies a sense of uncertainty and uncontrollability.
+This provides an individual with the capacity to adapt and prepare for potential threats in the future (Engel & Schmale, 1972).
 Along these lines, Dr. Judson Brewer even suggests in his book “Unwinding Anxiety” that fear plus uncertainty equals anxiety.
 Besides that, worry can be understood as the cognitive component of anxiety, referring to the awareness of possible future dangers (Mathews, 1990).
 Nonetheless, it is rarely as useful as this definition might sound…

 Scientists suggest that anxiety can be interpreted as a “sophisticated” form of fear, as at the core of anxiety lies a sense of uncertainty and uncontrollability, which provides an individual with the capacity to adapt and prepare for potential threats in the future.